Master's Thesis Process

 - A survey of industrial efforts to address the problem or need

 Explain your strategy for addressing the problem, including theory and comparative benchmarks, as required.
 Describe the specific steps you have taken to address the problem, such as experimentation, computer modeling or simulation, and design and evaluation.

 Present, explain, and evaluate the results obtained on each component of the project.

 Summarize your conclusions and outline the questions raised or left open by your project.

 Step 1.
 Provide the completed written thesis to your committee members

 A. Master's students who are preparing a thesis must give an oral presentation of their work.
 This presentation is not a formal defense.
 Rather, approval of the thesis is based upon the written document.
-The presentation may be scheduled only after the members of your M.S.
-Thesis Reading Committee have reviewed the completed written document and consider the thesis to be satisfactory.
-A copy of the completed final draft of the thesis must be in the hands of your reading committee before you are allowed to continue with scheduling the oral presentation.
+The presentation may be scheduled only after the student’s thesis advisor has reviewed the completed written document and considers the thesis to be satisfactory.

 Step 2.
 Schedule the M.S.
 Thesis Oral Presentation and submit the Thesis Presentation Announcement to the Office of Student Services